InterfaceConsciousness/interfaceconsciousness.github.io/_pages/research.md

 {% include base_path %}

-## Project A: Artificial Phenomenology from _Q_-Networks
+## Project A: Artificial Phenomenology from _Q_-networks

 **Summary**:
-Translates data from brains or computers into a map of potential experiences ("_Q_network").
+Translates data from brains or computers into a map of potential experiences ("_Q_-networks").
 It then uses advanced mathematics to analyze this map, revealing structures that align with the ontologies[^1] of subjective experience, such as a sense of self, time, and embodiment, incorporating Husserlian/Heideggerian themes.

 <!--Models a network of interacting agents, formalizing their collective dynamics through ontologies[^1] to encode embodiments, spacetime, and selfhood.
 Implements this agent-based RS model in AI systems, then deploys category theory to bridge it with phenomenological frameworks, incorporating Husserlian/Heideggerian themes. -->